rifqhiyr/Museek/README.md

 ## Built With

-I used HTML, Bootstrap, and React JS in building this program
+I used HTML, Bootstrap, and React JS, Redux Thunk in building this program

 ## Contributing